jnk0le/cortexm-AES/README.md

 | `dec_unrolled<256>` |  | 859/1408 | 435 |  |

 Results are averaged over 1024 runs + one ommited (instruction) cache train run.
+* Assuming no cache pressure due to code size or associativity (using unrolled ciphers in [aes tests](aes_tests.hpp) can add about 10 cycles in this case)

 ## todo
 - add block modes (CBC, CTR etc.)